ayushjaiswal22/Synapse/README.md

 6. [Optional] If you want to use COCO, please see some notes under `data/README.md`
 7. Follow the next sections to download pre-trained ImageNet models

-### Beyond the demo: installation for training and testing models (MSCOCO dataset)
+### Beyond the demo: installation for training and testing models for MSCOCO

-1. Download the training, validation, test data and annotation file :
+1. Download the training, validation, test data and annotation file

 	```Shell
   # datasets